-Summary: An enjoyable hike with fantastic views as the Ernest Walker Trail follows a ridge overlooking Greenwood Lake, then head to Surprise Lake, then some more views.
+An enjoyable hike with fantastic views as the Ernest Walker Trail follows a ridge overlooking Greenwood Lake before heading to Surprise Lake.

-Shorter: 4.1 miles - Skip the AT extension: State Line, Ernest Walker, then back to State Line via a brief bit of AT.
+- Shorter: 4.1 miles – Skip the AT extension: State Line, Ernest Walker, then back to State Line via a brief bit of AT.
+Notes marked in the description below.

 - Option: From the Bearfort Ridge trail at a different parking area.